 Don’t put up with online abuse

 The internet should be a safe, productive and enjoyable space for everyone.
-But have you – or has someone you know – had an unpleasant or scary online experience this year?
+But have you – or has someone you know – had an unpleasant or scary online experience this year or last?
 Unfortunately, just like in the physical world, people online sometimes cross the line and become abusive, bullying or aggressive.

 This is a particular problem for young women and minority groups, who are often the targets of sexist, harassing or disrespectful comments.
 Research shows this issue is more prevalent in Australia than in some other countries – with 65 per cent of girls and young women reporting online harassment or abuse.
 The number of these incidents increased in 2020.

 I think it’s awful – but what can I do about it?

 If you’ve ever seen a comment on social media and been upset or offended, you may have felt powerless to do anything.
 The kinds of people who make abusive comments hide behind their keyboards and anonymous avatars, and it’s easy to think that there’s no way to call it out.